FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Short and smooth coat

 Dogs with short and smooth coats do not need much brushing – once a week is enough.
-This will help remove shedding fur, dirt and dead skin cells, and will stimulate nourishing oils and disperse them throughout the coat.
+Using multiple dog brushes will help remove shedding fur, dirt, dead hair, and dead skin cells, and will stimulate nourishing oils and disperse them throughout the coat quickly and evenly.

 A grooming glove with a rubber palm area is good for smooth-coated dogs.
-The bumps will collect the dead hair while also giving your dog a nice massage.
-Alternatively, use a bristle brush.
-Start from the head and work your way to the tail, brushing in the direction of the hair. smooth coated breeds
+The bumps will collect the dead loose hair while also giving your dog a nice massage.
+Alternatively, use a smooth bristle brush.
+Start from the head and work your way to the tail, brushing in the direction of the hair.

 Silky

-Breeds such as Yorkies with their coats kept unclipped need a lot of attention to keep their long, silky coats in top condition and free from matts.
+Breeds such as Yorkies need a lot of attention to keep their long, silky coats in top condition and free from matting.

-Start by brushing out tangles with a pinhead brush.
-Then use a bristle brush to make the coat shiny.
+Start by brushing out tangles in their silky coat with a pin brush.
+Then use a soft bristle brush to make the coat shiny.
 You may want to part the hair in the middle, brushing downwards on either side.
+This not only ensures that their fur is healthy and happy, but it also ensures that their skin stays healthy too!

 Silky breeds include: Yorkshire Terrier, Shih Tzu, Tibetan Terrier, Lhasa Apso, Maltese, Silky Terrier, etc.